Olympia Is The Capital Of What State

 Q: Is Olympia a safe city?

 A: Olympia generally has a moderate crime rate compared to other cities of its size.
-However, like any urban area, it's important to be aware of your surroundings and take precautions to protect yourself and your belongings.
+Even so, like any urban area, it helps to be aware of your surroundings and take precautions to protect yourself and your belongings.

 Q: What is the best time to visit Olympia?

 A: The best time to visit Olympia is during the summer months (June-August) when the weather is warm and sunny.
-However, the spring and fall can also be pleasant, with fewer crowds and colorful foliage.
+Even so, the spring and fall can also be pleasant, with fewer crowds and colorful foliage.

 Q: How far is Olympia from Seattle?